 Projects for the One for Coweta initiative are underway and updates are available below.
 Once again, thank you for voting!

 One for Coweta Project Updates

 During a regular City Council meeting on December 6, 2021, Council determined four projects from the list of One for Coweta initiatives to be first priority.
 These projects include upgrading 111th Street, improving the Coweta Sports Park, building the Public Safety Center, and improving 121st Street.

 At this time, the engineering contract for 111th Street is let and the project is underway.
 Additional project details can be found in Council minutes for the March 7th meeting here.

-On September 14, 2021, voters in the city of Coweta will have the opportunity to implement a one-penny sales tax that will create a dedicated source of revenue for improving our public safety, roads, drainage, parks, and other critical infrastructure.
+On February 8th, 2022, voters in the city of Coweta will have a second opportunity to implement a one-penny sales tax that will create a dedicated source of revenue for improving our public safety, roads, drainage, parks, and other critical infrastructure.
 If passed, the One for Coweta funds would be used exclusively to accomplish important projects like improving our public safety facilities, enhancing local parks, and improving our roadways.

-If you are new to Coweta or recently moved, the voter registration deadline is August 20th, 2021.Find out where to vote »
+If you are new to Coweta or recently moved, the voter registration deadline is January 14, 2022.Find out where to vote »

 Coweta’s general fund budget is almost entirely composed of local sales tax, and that fund has to support many operating expenses of the City, including public works and public safety.
 There is no significant source of revenue that can be dedicated solely to road repairs and capital projects.
 As the City of Coweta grows, the need for capital improvements will grow as well, and the City has two options to fund these growing needs: